 Traffic Enforcement Centre (TEC)

-If a Warrant of Control has been issued, it will have been authorised by the Traffic Enforcement Centre (TEC).
+If a Warrant of Control has been issued and passed to a bailiff/enforcement agent, it will have been authorised by the Traffic Enforcement Centre (TEC).

-If you have received a text message, letter or a visit from a bailiff/enforcement agent in relation to a Penalty Charge Notice, (Dart Charge, TfL congestion charge/ULEZ, Merseyflow etc) that you had been unaware of, it will usually be because all notices had been sent to a previous address.
-Fortunately, Parliament, under section 75 of the Civil Procedure Rules introduced safeguards to protect motorists in such cases.
-Bailiff enforcement will be suspended for a short while (4-6 weeks) when an Out of Time Witness Statement (TE7 and TE9) or Out of Time Statutory Declaration (PE2 and PE3) is submitted to the Traffic Enforcement Centre (TEC).
+If you have received a text message, letter or a visit from a bailiff/enforcement agent in relation to a Penalty Charge Notice, (Dart Charge, TfL congestion charge/ULEZ, CAZ, Merseyflow etc) that you had been unaware of, it will usually be because all notices had been sent to a previous address.
+Fortunately, legislation was introduced under section 75 of the Civil Procedure Rules to safeguard motorists in such cases.
+Bailiff enforcement will be suspended for a short while (6-8 weeks) when an Out of Time Witness Statement (TE7 and TE9) or Out of Time Statutory Declaration (PE2 and PE3) is submitted to the Traffic Enforcement Centre (TEC).
 If accepted, the debt registration (including bailiff fees) will be cancelled.
 A new Penalty Charge Notice will be issued allowing you to pay at the earlier discounted rate.

 Under the Traffic Enforcement Centre category of our website, you will find the following pages: